There’s many types of playlists on Spotify that can all help get your music in front of millions of potential fans. The three main types are:

 - Select Label only.

-It’s not possible to edit a label-only submission.
-If something needs to be changed, you need to delete the submission and then resubmit the song with new info.
+It’s not possible to edit a label-only pitch.
+If something needs to be changed, you need to delete the pitch, then pitch the song again with new info.

 - Click Delete.